The Action Plan for the Silesian Voivodeship

-Improving public policies (structural funds and regional policies) in favour of RDI facilities to be more adapted to the specificities of the medtech domain.
+Our objective is to improve public policies in favour of RDI facilities to be more adapted to the speciﬁcities of the medtech sector.

 Research and innovation

 The 1st priority axis of the Rhône-Alpes ERDF OP focuses on innovation to tackle the main societal issues.
 Through the specific objective 1.1 (related to the IP 1.A), it supports the increase of research offer and development of innovation for companies in the fields of smart specialisation by settling or reinforcing technological and innovation infrastructures (technological facilities, test means…) and associated skills and services dedicated to achieve RDI projects of regional SMEs (technological readiness level 3 to 6).
 The OP supports the reinforcement of knowledge production in the 7 domains of smart specialisation of the regional S3 among which the personalised health.
 It enhances projects collaboration between public research institutions and industrial sectors.

 A call for proposal has been settled to that end by financing RD equipment acquisitions, technological skills (human resources, technical knowledge, patents…), external expertise, dissemination actions.

 Despite strong involvement of the regional authorities, SMEs of the medtech sector still keep away from RDI facilities.
 The sector is composed of numerous small firms operating in various domains.
 RDI facilities exist but they are highly specialised and do not cover all the topics.
 The addressed policy instrument has to be improved to create better conditions to adapt the RDI ecosystem and facilities to the specificities of medtech sector by encouraging cross-sectorial and multi-disciplinary approaches.